-I met Frank, who runs Lingo Interactive, at the very start of this year's US book tour after being in touch for a while via the blog.
+I met Frank at the very start of this year's US book tour after being in touch for a while via the blog.
 When he sent me this great guest post, the Spartan in me couldn't resist running with it!
 It's about picking essential words to learn at the beginning of your language adventure, so you don't get burned out – very useful!

 Over to you Frank: